 If you need to WD from an event after the deadline stated above, you MUST do so by contacting our office or using the online registration system to inform our staff that you will not be participating in the tournament.
 If we receive notification of your WD after the cancellation deadline, your entry fee will NOT be refunded.
 You may, however, register for another event and pay the associated entry fee using the online registration system if you choose to do so.
 Failure to notify our office of a WD before your tee time will result in the warning (first offense) or penalty (second offense) specified in the No Show/No Card policy listed above.

-Rule 6-6 (a & b) of the 2016-17 USGA Rules of Golf provides: “After each hole, the marker should check the score with the competitor and record it.
-On completion of the round, the marker must sign the card and hand it to the competitor.
+Rule 6-6 (a & b) of the Rules of Golf provides: “After each hole, the marker should check the score with the competitor and record it.
+On completion of the round, the marker must sign the score card and hand it to the competitor.
 If more than one marker records the scores, each must sign for the part for which he is responsible.
-After completion of the round, the competitor should check his score for each hole and settle any doubtful points with the committee.
-He must ensure that the marker has signed the card, countersign the card himself, and return it to the scorer’s table.
-To avoid the possibility of being disqualified, remain in the scoring area until your card has been checked and the scorer dismisses you.”
+After completion of the round, the competitor should check his score for each hole and settle any doubtful points with the Committee.
+He must ensure that the marker has signed the score card, countersign the score card himself, and return it to the Committee as soon as possible.”
+At each GJG event, a scoring area will be provided following play, and a GJG staff member will assist with the scoring process.
+To avoid the possibility of being disqualified, remain in the scoring area until your card has been checked and the scorer dismisses you.

 Spectators must adhere to the dress code to be permitted on the golf course.
 Spectators wearing denim attire or T-shirts will not be permitted on the course!
-When courses prohibit spectators, play may be viewed only from the 1st and 10th tees and the 9th and 18th greens - spectators are not allowed on the golf course at any time during play.
 Courses where spectating is permitted, spectators are required to follow the spectator code of conduct.

 For an event that is full, the first five players on the waiting list for each division are deemed to be on standby status.
-Players will be contacted via email shortly after 12:00 p.m. the day preceding an event with notification that they are on standby status.
+Players will be contacted via email that they are on standby status.

 After being placed on standby status, you have the option to arrive at the course at least 30 minutes prior to the first tee time for your age group to wait for an open spot.
 Always be sure to check in with the tournament staff upon arrival.
 Those players on standby status who decide to go to the course to standby will fill open spots on a first-come, first-serve basis (the status on the waiting list is irrelevant once having arrived on-site).

 Tee times are available online by logging into your account and viewing the tournaments you are scheduled to play.
-Atlanta Junior tee times will typically be available seven days prior to the tournament.
-Tee times for all other Tours will typically be available three days prior to the tournament.
+Tee times will be available three days prior to the tournament.

 All ties for awarded (medal) positions at Summer Series events are resolved by a match of cards.
 All ties for points will be averaged except when hole-by-hole playoffs are conducted for awarded positions.